Kilsyth Cobras

 Kilsyth Cobras is a NBL1 South club based in Melbourne, Victoria.
 The club fields a team in both the Men's and Women's NBL1 South.
-The club is a division of Kilsyth and Mountain District Basketball Association Inc. (K&MDBA), the major administrative basketball organisation in the City of Maroondah.
+The club is a division of Kilsyth and Mountain District Basketball Association Inc. (K&MDBA), the major administrative basketball organisation in the Shire of Yarra Ranges.
 The Cobras play their home games at Kilsyth Sports Centre.

 Club history

 Background

 Kilsyth and Mountain District Basketball Association Inc. (K&MDBA) was established in 1963.
 In 1987, Eastern Sports Development Ltd (ESD) was established to serve as the management body of Kilsyth Basketball.

 SEABL

 In 1984, the Kilsyth Cobras men's team debuted in the South East Australian Basketball League (SEABL).
 In 1985, the Cobras finished fourth in the SEABL regular season and went on to reach the ABA National grand final, where they won the National championship with a victory over the Bulleen Boomers.

 In 1990, the Cobras were inaugural members of the SEABL women's competition.
 In 1997, the women's team made their first SEABL grand final and finished runners-up to the Frankston Blues.
 In 1998, the women's team won the SEABL championship and the ABA National championship.
 They went on to finish as SEABL runners-up again in 1999.

 In 1999, the men's team won the SEABL East Conference championship but went on to lose in the ABA National grand final to the Geelong Supercats.
 In 2000, the men's team finished second in the South Conference and went on to reach the ABA National grand final, where they lost to the Hobart Chargers.

 In 2002, the women's team won the SEABL championship and the ABA National championship.
 In 2003, the women's team lost in the SEABL grand final to the Bendigo Braves.
 In 2005 and 2007, the men's team lost in the South Conference grand final to the Braves.
 In 2008, the women's team won their third SEABL championship.

 In 2015 and 2016, the women's team won back-to-back South Conference titles but lost both years in the SEABL grand final to the Dandenong Rangers.